What is safety & security training?

-Safety training will teach you how to minimise the risks posed to you and your colleagues while working in dangerous or hostile environments.
-It usually takes the form of both medical and practical training, although there are a variety of different types available (see types of safety training).
+Safety and security training will teach you how to minimise the risks posed to you and your colleagues while working, particularly in dangerous or hostile environments.
+Environments can be potentially hostile for a range of reasons, such as conflict, natural disaster, disease, remoteness, corruption, climate, etc. Training usually takes the form of both medical and practical training, although there are a variety of different types available (see types of safety training).
 The most common form of safety training is Hostile Environment Training.

-The Rory Peck Trust encourages all freelancers working from or travelling to a hostile environment to undertake safety training.
+The Rory Peck Trust encourages all freelancers to undertake appropriate training, particularly when working from or travelling to a hostile environment.

 Safety awareness and best practice